RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 # Emojipedia

 A wikipedia of emojis.
-Yes! emojis too have meanings ! 😉
+Yes! emojis t<strong>∞</strong> have meanings ! 😉

 # Description

 Ever saw an emoji and thought "Dude!
 What does this emoji mean?
 When can we use this one?"🤔.
 Well, no need to worry now, this EMOJIPEDIA will make your life easier then.
-It gives a brief description about different emojis, so that you need not be limited to those usual emojis and can easily find a perfect emoji for yout imperfect situation😄.
+It gives a brief description about different emojis, so that you need not be limited to those usual emojis and can easily find a perfect emoji for your imperfect situation😄.

 # Contributing